There are five stages to releasing a Quest game.

 This is a little more complicated, but not much.
 In the editor, go to Tools - Publish, give it a name (the same as your main file by default, but with a .quest extension), and click okay.
 Quest will produce a file in a subfolder of your main game called “Output”.

-On the Text Adventurers web site, click on Create at the top, then Upload game below that.
+On textadventures.co.uk, click on Create at the top, then Upload game below that.
 Then follow the instructions.

-For more on the Publish tool, including the size limitations, see below.
+For more on the Publish tool, including size limitations and what gets included in the .quest file, see Publishing.

 Upload testing